 The third semester of the programme normally includes a larger project course.
 This project is followed by a Master's thesis that can be carried out in academia or industry.
 Many students choose to do their Master's thesis outside Sweden, and it is common that the thesis serves as a gateway to the labour market or to PhD studies in parallel programming.

-The programme consists of the following courses.
 The rest of the courses can be chosen based on your personal preference and previous studies.
 Courses are chosen freely from the Computer Science (general) specialisation.

 The Master Programme in Computer Science offers every student an individualised study plan that induces excellent learning opportunities.
 However, this requires that you are willing to work hard and have the ability to take personal responsibility for your education and your learning.